n4kz/weaver/readme.md

 - `cwd`        Task group working directory.
 Defaults to path.
 Optional
 - `runtime`    Minimal runtime required for persistent task to be restarted after unclean exit

+Configuration file is validated with JSON Schema from file `lib/schema.json`.

 # Logs

 Weaver will collect logs for you and send anything from subtasks stdout and stderr to udp4:localhost:8092 (or any other port of your choice).